cl-qob/cli/docs/content/Getting-Started/Basic-Usage/_index.en.md

 weight: 250
 ---

-Eask’s CLI is fully featured but simple to use, even for those who have very limited experience working from the command line.
+Qob’s CLI is fully featured but simple to use, even for those who have very limited experience working from the command line.

-The following is a description of the most common commands you will use while developing your Eask project.
-See the [Commands and options](https://emacs-eask.github.io/Getting-Started/Commands-and-options/) for a comprehensive view of Eask’s CLI.
+The following is a description of the most common commands you will use while developing your Common Lisp project.
+See the [Commands and options](https://cl-qob.github.io/Getting-Started/Commands-and-options/) for a comprehensive view of Qob’s CLI.

-Once you have installed [Eask](), make sure it is in your `PATH`.
-You can test that Eask has been installed correctly via the help command:
+Once you have installed [Qob](), make sure it is in your `PATH`.
+You can test that Qob has been installed correctly via the help command:

 ```
-$ eask --help
+$ qob --help
 ```

 {{< hint ok >}}